shbang91/nstrf_2017/val_ik/README.md

 This is a hack to use drake's IK solver and does not follow best practice.
 However, this is sufficient for my purposes.

 First ensure you have drake installed.
 Specifically, I am using this forked version https://github.com/stevenjj/drake/tree/my_dev_space
-This repo has a tag called `working_examples` which is the last working commit with a working example of solving valkyrie with IK.
+This repo has a tag called `working_examples` which is the last known commit with a working example of solving valkyrie's IK using Drake.

 ## Test Drake and Valkyrie IK